TimSevereijns/Stopwatch/README.md

 TIME_IN_MILLISECONDS( AnotherSlowTask(), "Slow task ran in " );
 ```

-Similar macros are provided for each of the `std::chrono` units of time:
+Similar macros are provided for each of the `std::chrono` time units:

 * `TIME_IN_NANOSECONDS`
 * `TIME_IN_MICROSECONDS`